-Dear Parent/Guardian: was absent on
+Dear Parent/Guardian:

+Your childwas al osent on

-We have not received an excuse for the bottom portion of this form with returned, the absence will be recor
+We have not received an excuse for this at the bottom portion of this form with your creturned, the absence will be recorded as illegal absences could result in a hearing magistrate.
+Please return this form to your Thank you for your attention in this matter absence.
+Please complete and return hild tomorrow.
+If this form is not ILLEGAL.
+The accumulation of three citation being issued through the local r child's teacher tomorrow.

 Sincerely, Mrs. Rachel Gray Principal

 Student Name:

 Teacher:

 Date(s) of Absence:

 Reason for Absence:

 Doctor appointment Dentist appointment

 Hospitalization III

 School-Approved vacation Funeral

+Other: Please state specific reason

 Parent/guardian signature:

 Date:

-WEST ALLEGHENY SCHOOL DISTRICT

-STUDENT APPLICATION FOR EDUCATIONAL TOUR OR TRIP
+WEST ALLEGHENY SCHOOL DISTRICT STUDENT APPLICATION FOR EDUCATIONAL TOUR OR TRIP